containers/podman-desktop/website/blog/2023-11-15-run-webassembly-wasm-workloads-windows-and-macos.md

 ## Conclusion

-After witnessing the seamless execution and creation of WebAssembly (wasm) workloads on both Windows and macOS through the utilization of podman, the possibilities are at your fingertips.
+After witnessing the seamless execution and creation of WebAssembly (Wasm) workloads on both Windows and macOS through the utilization of podman, the possibilities are at your fingertips.

 Now, the initiative lies with you to embark on your journey of exploring, experimenting, and pushing the boundaries.